<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3263748927046193&amp;ev=PageView&amp;noscript=1">

 Milesi is chemical, moisture, and abrasion resistant.
 Milesi leaves a fine and durable finish.

-Clear finishes found at hardware stores also get soft after a while, which makes the finish peel and chip off within a few months of applying.
+There are many products on the market for protective coatings for cabinets.
+Many clear finishes found at hardware stores also get soft after a while, which makes the finish peel and chip off within a few months of applying.

 What finish would you choose?